bgranzow/goal/BUILD.md

 * REQUIRED: set `-DCMAKE_CXX_COMPILER` to the relevant mpi c++ compiler.
 * REQUIRED: set `-DTrilinos_PREFIX` to point to the Trilinos installation.
-* REQUIRED: set `-DScorec_PREFIX` to point to the PUMI installation.
+* REQUIRED: set `-DSCOREC_PREFIX` to point to the PUMI installation.
 * REQUIRED: set `-DCMAKE_INSTALL_PREFIX` to indicate the goal install location.
 * OPTIONAL: set CXX compiler flags.
   * Note: `-DCMAKE_CXX_FLAGS` does not affect the build.